Fragrance anyone? Touch-free car controls split world's drivers

 Given that drivers have enough to do keeping their hands on the wheel and eyes on the road, touch-free controls for some non-essential functions makes sense.
 But it is not clear all drivers want gesture, eye-tracking or even lip-reading technology.

-“The jury is out” on how widespread it will become, said Jeffrey Owens, chief technology officer for Delphi Automotive (DLPH.N), which made BMW’s gesture software.
+“The jury is out” on how widespread it will become, said Jeffrey Owens, chief technology officer for Delphi Automotive , which made BMW’s gesture software.

 The Japanese, some of the keenest consumers of novelty technology, are likely fans of Pioneer’s ‘bio-sensing system’ that squirts out fragrance, said the company’s marketing head Russ Johnston.